2024 guide to travel and expense management

 • Including the expense reimbursement policy in your corporate travel policy to make it even more accessible.

-• Equipping employees with to enforce the policy.
-Give them an expense management tool to help collect receipts and file expense reports and to track travel expenses.
+• Equipping employees with travel and expense software to enforce the policy.
+Give them an expense management tool to help collect receipts and file expense reports and travel booking software to track travel expenses.

 Another factor in the success of your expense policy is timing.
 To optimize adherence to a new policy, implement it at the start of a new year (fiscal or calendar) or after you’ve created new budgets or audited travel and expense spending.